sudheermuthyala/EKS/03-Kubernets-Fundamentals/REDAME.md

 ### Kubernetes Fundamentals Pod, ReplicaSet, Deployment & Service
 - **k8s Fundamentals**
     * **Pod :**
+        * A POD is a single instance of an Application.
+A POD is the smallest object, that you can create in Kubernetes.

     * **ReplicaSet :**
     * **Deployment :**
     * **Service :**